 The route is broken into nine parts (including one alternative section), each individually graded, so you can opt for only the easiest bits if you like.
 For example, 42km-long Section 2 (Braemar Road–Twizel) is undemanding yet gives glorious views across Lake Pukaki and the mountains.
 Likewise, 28km Section 7 (Kurow–Duntroon) navigates smooth shingle via vineyards and Maori rock art.
-Allow four-to-six days for the whole ride or more if you want to take your time.
+Allow four to six days for the whole ride or more if you want to take your time.

 Need to know: See alps2ocean.com.

 Why?
-An inspiring intro to o -roading
+An inspiring intro to off-roading

 How tough?
 Moderate–tricky, with some tough bits

 Traversing Sri Lanka by bike is a proper adventure, and calls for some adventurous riding.
 But not too much.
-There are off-road trails here that require a bit of fi tness but no technical mountain-biking skill, making it a good introduction to the sport for road riders.
+There are off-road trails here that require a bit of fitness but no technical mountain-biking skill, making it a good introduction to the sport for road riders.